joefurey2/energy-aware-scheduler/mutating-admission-controller/README.md

     - ```kubectl apply -f MAC-deploy.yaml```
 4. Configure the cluster to forward requests to the controller
     - ```kubectl apply -f webhook-config.yaml```

+# Automated deployment

+An automated bash script has been configured to automate the deployment process and all steps above

+To run:
+- ```bash deploy-mac.sh```

 The MAC should now be set up and configured